Taking the Assessment: Security and Logistics

 - Computer lock-down to prevent theft of test information

-- Secure test locations with experienced proctors of high-stakes assessments only
+- Secure remote proctoring services using proctors experienced in high-stakes assessments only

 - Individual passcodes for use of testing platform